testbot-github/ZDRA-Protection/README.md

     "mainAdmin": "<ID Of The Main Admin That Will Add More Admins From Commands>"
 ```

-3. then install your packages if you using [repl.it](https://www.replit.com/) just press `Run` and he well install the packages for you but if you using [glitch](https://www.glitch.com/) soo this website is auto run and install your packages but if you using your computer soo open any cmd and go inside the bot source folder and type `npm install`
+3. Then install your packages if you using [repl.it](https://www.replit.com/) just press `Run` and it will install the packages for you but if you using [glitch](https://www.glitch.com/) this website is auto run and install your packages but if you using your computer, open any cmd and go inside the bot source folder and type `npm install`

-4. if you using [glitch](https://www.glitch.com/) or [replit](https://replit.com/) soo the bot have to be run successfully but if you using you computer soo type `npm start` in the same cmd you opened form installing packages
+4. if you using [glitch](https://www.glitch.com/) or [replit](https://replit.com/) the bot have to be run successfully but if you using you computer type `npm start` in the same cmd you opened form installing packages

 ## 🌀 Support

 Make sure if have any problem in this bot soo fell free to join [Developer Support](https://discord.gg/developer-support)

-## ✨ Mad By
+## ✨ Made By

 `@ニロ#3121`
 `@【H2】Cyber#1111`